jeherve/traktivity/readme.txt

 6. Movie: example of a movie and some of the details logged for that movie.

 == Changelog ==

+= 2.1.0 =
+Release Date: August 1, 2017

+* Start recording total runtime for each TV show, saved in term meta.

 = 2.0.1 =
 Release Date: July 31, 2017